6KidsGames/ZombAttack/README.md

 1. Install TexturePacker from https://www.codeandweb.com/texturepacker/download .
 We use this tool during the build for creating spritesheets.
 For basic info, see https://www.codeandweb.com/texturepacker/documentation
 1. Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
 1. Create a new folder: `mkdir c:\Class2016`
+1. Clone the Git repo to your new folder: `got clone https://github.com/erikma/ScratchPlus2016Project.git`

 ## Every day - syncing code and installing updates
 When you're developing code with a team, you're going to need to get their code as well as upload your code.
 A good time to do this is at the start of